This guide explains how exercise can improve your health, activities you could try, and a variety of organisations and resources that can help.

 The East Sussex Exercise and Education Programme provides advice and support service for stroke survivors to help reduce the risk of further stroke.

-This club meets on the 2nd and 4th Thursday of each month.
-The club has regular speakers and exercise sessions and is open for people affected by stroke and their carers.
+This club meets on the second and fourth Thursday of each month.
+The club has regular speakers and exercise sessions, and is open for people affected by stroke and their carers.

 Diabetes doubles your risk of a stroke, so it's important that it's treated and controlled well if you have it.
 This guide explains what diabetes is, the link between diabetes and stroke, and how to make changes to your lifestyle to reduce your risk.

 The SOS (Survivors of Stroke) Yeovil Stroke Club welcomes new members and offers a range of activities including speakers, outings, games and exercise.
 They provide social support to stroke survivors and carers are also welcome.